 Learn how current NFPA 70E standards apply to a facility, why safe electrical work practices are important, and what can be done to ensure your organization meets all government standards for electrical safety.
-Go to page 6 for more details.

 Receive the information that is necessary for you to train and inform employees properly on OSHA standards.
 Learn to design and implement employee protection programs.
 Review and discuss the OSH Act, including citation and penalties and how to avoid them.
 Learn how to become recognized by the U.S. Department of Labor as having been trained by an OSHA-authorized trainer.